The Love Bean: The Magic of Vanilla

 Magical Ways to Use Vanilla

-When coupled together, vanilla and cinnamon can make amazing and truly powerful mixture.
-Burning cinnamon and vanilla incense together can raise potent love-attracting vibrations, and cinnamon and vanilla oil can be used to dress and green candle and burned to attract wealth.
+- When coupled together, vanilla and cinnamon can make an amazing and truly powerful mixture.
+Burning cinnamon and vanilla incense together can raise potent love-attracting vibrations, and cinnamon and vanilla oil can be used to dress and green candles and burned to attract wealth.

 Understanding the Symbolism of Vanilla